Austin Smith Small Grants Fund

 Who can apply?

-Small not for profit community groups whose beneficiaries will be predominantly from in and around Prince Park, Picton and Riverside.
+Small not for profit community groups who help residents in and around the Picton, Riverside and Princes Park areas.
 Previous grant applicants can apply however precedence will be given to new applications.

 What you will need to apply